Acer palmatum Kenbu

 1 in stock

-I have added a photo showing the contrast between the bark and the leaves.
-I hope to have some other photos later this year to show off this beauty.
-Kenbu can handle full sun to partial shade in well-drained soil is best.
-Fall color ranges from orange to red.
+Acer palmatum Kenbu can handle full sun to partial shade in well-drained soil.
+In late summer the leaves begin to turn red and in the fall the strong crimson red color is visible.
 Estimated height is 6′ tall in 10 years.
 Once established this maple is hardy to -20 degrees.
 USDA zone 5.

 1 gallon, 2 gallon, 3 gallon